Gylfi Sigurðsson

-Gylfi Þór Sigurðsson ([ˈcɪlvɪ ˈθouːr̥ ˈsɪːɣʏrðsɔn]; transliterated as Gylfi Thor Sigurdsson; born 8 September 1989) is an Icelandic professional footballer who last played as an attacking midfielder for Premier League club Everton.
+Gylfi Þór Sigurðsson ([ˈcɪlvɪ ˈθouːr̥ ˈsɪːɣʏrðsɔn]; transliterated as Gylfi Thor Sigurdsson; born 8 September 1989) is an Icelandic professional footballer who plays as an attacking midfielder for Besta deild karla club Víkingur Reykjavík and the Iceland national team.

-Gylfi began his professional career with Reading in the Championship and in 2010, was sold to 1899 Hoffenheim, which was Reading's biggest sale at the time.
+Gylfi began his professional career with Reading in the Championship and in 2010, was sold to TSG Hoffenheim, which was Reading's biggest sale at the time.
 He was voted Player of the Season for two consecutive seasons: for Reading in 2009–10 and for Hoffenheim in 2010–11.
 After a season back in English football with Swansea City, he joined Tottenham Hotspur for a reported £8 million transfer fee.
 In 2014, he moved back to Swansea as part of an exchange for Ben Davies.
-In 2017 he transferred to Everton for a then club-record transfer fee of £40 million, remaining there for five years.
+In 2017, he transferred to Everton for a then club-record transfer fee of £40 million, and remained there for five years.
+In 2021 he was arrested on suspicion of child sexual offences, and was freed without charge in 2023.
+He then resumed his career with Lyngby in Denmark and Valur in Iceland.

-Gylfi played for Iceland from 2010 to 2020, earning 78 caps and scoring 25 goals.
-He represented the team at their first major tournament, UEFA Euro 2016, where his country reached the quarter-finals.
-He also played at his nation's first ever FIFA World Cup in 2018.
+Gylfi made his debut for Iceland in 2010.
+He played for the team at their first major tournament, UEFA Euro 2016, where it reached the quarter-finals.
+He also played at his national team's first ever FIFA World Cup in 2018.
+As of 10 October 2024, Gylfi has obtained 83 caps and scored 27 goals, making him Iceland's all-time top scorer.

 Club career

 Reading

 Born in Reykjavík, Gylfi played for hometown side FH before joining Breiðablik and was an Icelandic under-17 international.
-He had spent time on trial with Preston North End before signing for Reading on an Academy scholarship on 1 October 2005.
+He had spent time on trial with Preston North End before signing for Reading on an academy scholarship on 1 October 2005.
 He spent three years playing for the youth and reserve teams.
 Prior to the 2007–08 season, he and five other youngsters were given professional contracts.